The co-host will have access to all functionalities available to the host that includes:

-If the co-host of an ongoing session disconnects and rejoins back on the event they would directly enter the LIVE SESSION.
+If the co-host of an ongoing session disconnects and rejoins the event, they would directly enter the LIVE SESSION.

 Q. How to remove a co-host?

-A co-host can be removed by the host from backstage by the following steps :
+The host can remove a co-host from backstage by the following steps :

-As a host, join the backstage (not live session) for the session.
+As a host, join backstage or the live stage.

 Click on the three-dot option, choose the Manage Co-Hosts option from the menu.

 Select the desired co-host from the menu listing all the team members and click on the Remove option.

 Q. Why can’t I add one of my guests as my co-host?

 If someone has joined the event through Guest Access (without registration), that attendee cannot be added as the co-host.

 Q. Can we assign the same co-host for parallel sessions?